Diversity, Inclusion, and Social Justice

 Gloria R. Frost

 This course is a comprehensive introduction to the most pressing issues and questions concerning disability.
 Students will encounter and critically evaluate longstanding stereotypes and biases about the disadvantages of disability.
 This course examines disability primarily from a philosophical perspective, yet readings from other disciplines will also be used throughout the course.
 Some of the central questions examined in the course include: What is disability?
 Is disability merely a medical condition?
 In what ways do societal barriers disable?
 How does economic class impact access to educational, medical and social resources?
 Does disability itself make a person worse off or is it only social stigmatization and lack of accommodation that makes the lives of those with disabilities worse?
 How have those with disabilities been disadvantaged in the US?
 What is the basis for human dignity?
 What conceptual frameworks allow us to uphold the dignity of those with severe disabilities?
 Which behaviors and assumptions threaten the equality and dignity of those with disabilities?
-Prerequisite: PHIL 110.
+Prerequisite: PHIL 110 or PHIL 115.

 Schedule Details